Mixed Breeds

 • He is a heavy shedder, so expect a lot of dog hair in your home.

-Finding a Golden Mountain Breeder
+Finding A Golden Mountain Dog Breeder

 Puppy Costs

 The price of the average Golden Mountain puppy from a reputable breeder will be around $1,000.
-It would appear from breeding websites online that the frame of the Golden Retriever with the coloring and coat of the Bernese Mountain dog is the most desired look and therefore the most expensive, so you can expect to pay more than the average price for this look.
+It would appear from breeding websites online that the frame of the Golden Retriever with the coloring and coat of the Bernese Mountain dog is the most desired look and the most expensive, so you can expect to pay more than the average price for this look.

 Rescue & Shelters